stevenagechessclub/stevenagechessclub.github.io/test/md/home.md

 Welcome to Stevenage Chess Club.
 Whether you're a beginner looking to learn the basics or a seasoned player seeking challenging competition, our club offers something for everyone.

 **We are currently closed for the summer break.
-We re-open in September**
+We re-open on Monday 1st September 2025**

 ## About Us